Use this guide to find out your tax obligations as a landlord, and how to work out your rental income if you rent out

 Read Income Tax when you rent out a property: case studies for a worked example.

-Can I claim Replacement of Domestic Items relief?
+Who can claim Replacement of Domestic Items relief

 If you replace a domestic item in a property which qualifies as a Furnished Holiday Let, Replacement of Domestic Items relief is not available.
 You will continue to be able to claim capital allowances on these items.